Mobile marketing: SMS keywords

-Spam Compliance
+Spam compliance

 Similar to email, SMS has anti-spam laws which differ from country to country.
 As a general rule, it's important to obtain the recipient's permission before sending any text message, especially an SMS marketing type of message.
 Permission can be obtained in a myriad of ways, including allowing prospects or customers to tick a permission checkbox on a website, filling in a form, or getting a verbal agreement.

 In most countries, SMS senders need to identify themselves as their business name inside their initial text message.
 Identification can be placed in either the sender ID or within the message body copy.
 Spam prevention laws may also apply to SMS marketing messages, which must include a method to opt out of messages.

 One key criterion for provisioning is that the consumer opts in to the service.
 The mobile operators demand a double opt-in from the consumer and the ability for the consumer to opt-out of the service at any time by sending the word STOP via SMS.
 These guidelines are established in the CTIA Playbook and the MMA Consumer Best Practices Guidelines which are followed by all mobile marketers in the United States.
 In Canada, opt-in became mandatory once the Fighting Internet and Wireless Spam Act came into force in 2014.

-Message Delivery
+Message delivery

 Simply put, SMS infrastructure is made up of special servers that talk to each other, using software called Short Message Service Centre (SMSC) that use a special protocol called Short Message Peer to Peer (SMPP).

 Through the SMPP connections, bulk SMS providers (also known as SMS Gateways) like the ones mentioned above can send text messages and process SMS replies and delivery receipts.

 When a user sends messages through a bulk SMS provider, it gets delivered to the recipient's carrier via an ON-NET connection or the International SS7 Network.

-SS7 Network
+SS7 network

 Operators around the world are connected by a network known as Signaling System #7.
-It's used to exchange information related to phone calls, number translations, prepaid billing systems, and is the backbone of SMS.
+It is used to exchange information related to phone calls, number translations, prepaid billing systems, and is the backbone of SMS.
 SS7 is what carriers around the world use to talk to each other.

-ON-NET Routing
+ON-NET routing

 ON-NET routing is the most popular form of messaging globally.
-It's the most reliable and preferable way for telecommunications/carriers to receive messages, as the messages from the bulk SMS provider is sent to them directly.
+It is the most reliable and preferable way for telecommunications/carriers to receive messages, as the messages from the bulk SMS provider is sent to them directly.
 For senders that need consistency and reliability, seeking a provider that uses ON-NET routing should be the preferred option.